Skip to main content

 Relation*

-RenderTypes starting with 'Relation' will be rendered in the relation section of the returned JSON.
+RenderTypes starting with Relation * will be rendered in the relation section of the returned JSON.
 This allows for consolidated database queries and is generally more performant.

-As we have to consolidate all relations before they are rendered, relations must be held in memory for a short period of time.
+As we consolidate all relations before they are rendered, relations must be held in memory for a short period of time.
 Depending on the amount of entities and the renderType this may have a significant memory impact.

 {